pranav1414/RAG_Research_AI/README.md

 Users should be able to browse documents, generate summaries, and conduct Q&A sessions using a multi-modal Retrieval-Augmented Generation (RAG) model.
 The platform should provide accurate, document-specific insights, support incremental indexing, and offer efficient search functionality, all accessible through a publicly deployed application.

+Components Overview:

+Data Ingestion and Database Population
+Client-Facing Application using FastAPI and Streamlit Research Notes Indexing and Search
+Deployment and Accessibility

+Tools and Technologies:

+AWS S3: Storage for images and PDFs from CFA publications.
+Snowflake: For structured storage of metadata and processed data.
+Airflow: Pipeline automation and scheduling.
+FastAPI and Streamlit: Frontend for user interactions.
+Docker and Docker Compose: For containerization.
+Python and Dependencies (TOML managed): Backend scripting and AI integrations.
+NVIDIA Embeddings and OpenAI: For summaries and document embeddings.
+FAISS and Llama Index: For vector storage and indexing.

+Client-Facing Application
+Components

+FastAPI Endpoints:
+Users can explore available documents and query metadata.
+Streamlit UI:
+Provides options to browse documents with images and dropdown selection.
+Generates summaries and allows querying based on the user's input.
+Real-Time Summarization:
+Utilizes NVIDIA's API for dynamic summarization.
+Question-Answering (QA) Interface:
+Multi-modal retrieval and question-answering through OpenAI’s LLM.

+Code and Modules

+api_Final.py: FastAPI backend to handle API requests and interact with Snowflake and S3. main_app.py: Streamlit frontend interface for the users.

+Research Notes Indexing and Search
+Functionality

+Incremental Indexing and Storage:

+Research notes are created based on QA results and indexed using FAISS and Llama Index for optimized retrieval.
+Search Capabilities:

+Users can search notes and document text for detailed insights.
+Query results include both full documents and indexed research notes for enhanced relevance.

+Approach

+FAISS for Vector Search: Fast and efficient similarity search.
+Llama Index: Manages indexes across various research notes.

+Deployment and Accessibility

+Setup
+Containerization: FastAPI and Streamlit applications are containerized using Docker.
+Docker Compose: Deploys services to ensure seamless communication between backend and frontend.

+Cloud Deployment on AWS EC2:

+Hosted on an EC2 instance with public access to the API and Streamlit application.

+Docker Configuration
+Dockerfile.fastapi and Dockerfile.streamlit: Builds for FastAPI and Streamlit, respectively. docker-compose.yml: Manages multi-container deployment.

+Challenges and Future Enhancements

+Handling Large Scale Data: Scaling S3 storage and Snowflake configurations for larger datasets.
+Enhanced QA with Contextual Understanding: Further refining the QA model using advanced embeddings.
+User Authentication: Adding authentication for secure access to sensitive research data.

 **Architecture diagram :**